clarakosi/ImageMatching/dataset_metrics/dataset_template/README.md

 ## Background

-As part of the Image Suggestion project, we used a [jupyter notebook] (..//Dataset_metrics.ipynb) to generate our own dataset metrics.
+As part of the Image Suggestion project, we used a [jupyter notebook](../Dataset_metrics.ipynb) to generate our own dataset metrics.
 The process did give us some insights into our data but was tedious, not reusable for other projects, and not easily accessible to other stakeholders of the project.